 According to the Thirteenth Report on Carcinogens published by the National Toxicology Program, benzene and formaldehyde are human carcinogens; perchloroethylene and styrene are “reasonably anticipated to be human carcinogens.”
 People at the highest risk of long-term exposure to these three volatile organic compounds are industrial workers who have prolonged exposure to the compounds in the workplace; cigarette smokers; and people who have prolonged exposure to emissions from heavy motor vehicle traffic.

 Long-term exposure to volatile organic compounds can cause damage to the liver, kidneys, and central nervous system.
 Short-term exposure to volatile organic compounds can cause eye and respiratory tract irritation, headaches, dizziness, visual disorders, fatigue, loss of coordination, allergic skin reactions, nausea, and memory impairment.

-Frenchic Furniture Paint is virtually VOC FREE.
+Frenchic Furniture Paint is low in VOCs.

 Q: Is Frenchic Furniture Paint safe to use on children's furniture or toys?